bytedance/lightseq/examples/triton_backend/README.md

 - You can see example in [Example Of Triton Model Config](https://github.com/bytedance/lightseq/tree/master/examples/triton_backend/model_repo), while you can also find more detailed information in [Model Config Of Tritonserver](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md).

-  - The model files which needed by [Example Of Triton Model Config](https://github.com/bytedance/lightseq/tree/master/examples/triton_backend/model_repo) you can find in [The Guide of Model Export](https://github.com/bytedance/lightseq/blob/master/examples/inference/python/README.md).
+- The model files which needed by [Example Of Triton Model Config](https://github.com/bytedance/lightseq/tree/master/examples/triton_backend/model_repo) you can find in [Examples of exporting models for LightSeq inference](https://github.com/bytedance/lightseq/blob/master/examples/inference/python/README.md), and you can also export your own model, steps are available here - [How to export your own model](https://github.com/bytedance/lightseq/blob/master/docs/inference/export_model.md).

 ### How To Run Tritonserver

-#### Run Tritonserver By Docker

 - Get tritonserver Docker: [Tritonserver Quickstart](https://github.com/triton-inference-server/server/blob/main/docs/quickstart.md#install-triton-docker-image)

   ```
-  $ sudo docker build -t <docker_image_name> - < Dockerfile
+  $ sudo docker build -t <docker_image_name> - < <repository_root>/docker/tritonserver/Dockerfile
   # Or you can simply pull image which is compiled by ourselves in advance,
   # and you can choose suitable version by replacing `22.01-1` with <tag_name>
   $ sudo docker pull hexisyztem/tritonserver_lightseq:22.01-1
   ```

   - We create a [Dockerfile](https://github.com/bytedance/lightseq/tree/master/examples/triton_backend) ,because lightseq need a dynamic link library which is not contained by nvcr.io/nvidia/tritonserver:22.01-py3.
 If necessary, you can add http_proxy/https_proxy to reduce compile time.
+  - The structure of file tree is shown as blow:

   ```
   # file tree of tritonserver in docker image, user could ignore this part.